nearit/Android-SDK/docs/user-profiling.md

 NearItManager.getInstance().profileId = profileId
 </div>

-Whenever a user **sings out** from your app, you should reset the NearIT profileID:
+Whenever a user **signs out** from your app, you should reset the NearIT profileID:
 <div class="code-java">
 NearItManager.getInstance().resetProfileId(new NearItUserProfile.ProfileFetchListener() {
     @Override